j-dublon/be-nc-news/README.md

 ## Installing

-1. To clone the project:
+1. Fork the project then clone into a suitable folder using:

+   `git clone your-forked-url`

 2. Installing dependencies: Express, Knex and PostgreSQL can all be installed with the following command: